rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 Gone are the days when we could "set it and forget it" as we did for most of our dependencies and configuration with Sprockets.
 Despite the ease with which Webpacker let us get Webpack running in our Rails application, it has required effort to experiment with configuration, optimize bundles, integrate with third-party modules, set up predictable, long-term caching, and stay up-to-date with rapidly changing dependencies, like Webpack itself.

-As I hope I made clear, our Webpack and Webpacker experience is a work in progress.
-There were probably some things we could have done differently or some issues that could have been avoided with more prior knowledge.
-As of this writing, all of our application code now runs through Webpack compilation in development and deployment.
-So far, our team has been delighted by results—-a big win over our previous setup with the asset pipeline.
+As of this writing, all of our clientside application JavaScript now runs through Webpack in development and for deployment.
+So far, our team has been delighted by results and we're glad we invested in upgrading from the asset pipeline.

-Hopefully, this post helped demonstrate how Webpack fits into the Rails ecosystem with Webpacker and is useful to anyone considering making the switch from the Rails asset pipeline.